Dangieboy/Moivie-Recommendation-System/README.md

 - browsing through movie data via a search bar and a genre filter
 - rating movies
 - getting recommendations based on personal ratings
-- change the rating of rated movies
+- changing the rating of rated movies